Three-year-olds are always asking why questions. Why? Why? Why? As they grow up, they want to know; they want complete, coherent answers.

 - Electrons are little, negatively charged magnets that should cling to the positive mother nucleus instead of moving about the empty space of the atom.
 Why don’t they? (page 14)

-- Why is it that if we modify the four fundamental forces that govern the entire universe in the slightest way, our universe would simply not exist? (page 19)
+- Why is it that if we modify, in the slightest way, the four fundamental forces that govern our entire universe, it would simply not exist? (page 19)

 - How do we know the universe started as a pinhead and is expanding?
 If so, from what central point does gravity exercise its pull?
 Is there still a “pinhead” point from which gravity dominates? (page 24)